A NEW ORGANIC FARM

 Inspiration comes in many forms, and this one arrived in organic fashion, if you don’t mind the pun.
 Worthy Brewing’s longtime partnership with Oregon State University began years ago with the birth of the hop research yard and support of OSU’s hop breeding program.
 It was a natural fit.
 But we strived to go further.

 Enter Netflix and Professor James Cassidy.
 Inspired by the moving documentary film Kiss the Ground, we discovered the revolutionary work of “soil farming” was taking place in our own backyard.
-OSU’s Cassidy, grad student turned research assistant turned instructor and now professor, helped found and develop the OSU ORGANIC GROWER'S CLUB in 2000.
+OSU’s Cassidy, grad student turned research assistant turned instructor, helped found and develop the OSU ORGANIC GROWER'S CLUB in 2000.
 For the last 21 years, he’s been volunteering his personal time to turn the operation from a squatter’s revolution against conventional agriculture into a hands-on, experiential learning, student organic farm and successful CSA.

 In 2013, Worthy Garden Club began with a focus on local hop production and research.
 Eight years later, we’re shifting our focus to a larger picture: sustainable agriculture and food networks.
 In partnership with OSU and under the guidance of Professor James Cassidy, we’ll begin transitioning our hop yard into a beautiful, small-scale, organic farm this spring with an emphasis on quality food, public education and the wonders of soil.